- Getting Started

 Google Scholar (Search and Export Citations)

-Google Scholar (www.scholar.google.com) provides a simple way to search for relevant scholarly information across many disciplines and sources, such as articles, books, theses, and court opinions, from academic publishers, universities, and other websites.
+Google Scholar (www.scholar.google.com) allows you to search for relevant scholarly information across many disciplines and sources.

 If you search Google Scholar on-campus, you will be automatically linked to full-text articles which are in the Library databases.
-From off-campus, you must link to Iona College Library Databases from Google Scholar:
+From off-campus, you must link to Iona University Libraries Databases from Google Scholar:

 - Go to Settings (three bars on top left of the page)